jbagwell27/fdd-docs/migration.md

 ### Server Side Changes for V3

-* Disable Whitelisting.
-The [Access Control](./features/whitelisting.md) feature does not use the Minecraft whitelist anymore, and requires it to be disabled.
 * You can remove the `sdlinkwhitelist.db` file, unless you plan on going back to V2

 ### Mod Changes for V3